RinSnowMew/KittyBotArchive/README.md

 # KittyBot
 Kittybot is a discord bot that can handle everything from general searches, post tracking, dice rolling, code compilation, and more!
+The repo is configured to use with Eclipse for development.

 ## Commands
 The highest tier of command is a developer command.
 Each tier can do everything below it as well as what's in it.